What is mitral valve stenosis?

 Medications that treat mitral stenosis include antiarrhythmic drugs like beta-blockers, anticoagulants like warfarin and aspirin, and vasodilators like ACE inhibitors and hydralazine.
 Diuretics, cardiac glycosides (digoxin), and antibiotic prophylaxis (amoxicillin) are other treatment options.

 Surgery can involve repairing or replacing components of the mitral apparatus, which may be necessary in suitable candidates.
-However, a less invasive procedure known as balloon valvuloplasty (where a balloon device is inserted into the valve) is now preferred for those with less damaged valves.
+However, a less invasive procedure known as balloon valvuloplasty (where a balloon device is inserted into the valve) is now preferred for less damaged valves.

 What is the prognosis for patients with mitral stenosis?

 Possible complications include pulmonary hypertension, pulmonary edema, and congestive heart failure, as well as atrial enlargement/fibrillation/flutter, infective endocarditis, and stroke due to clotting.
-While serious complications normally only occur in those with severe stenosis, the disease is progressive, so patients typically develop symptoms and complications over time.
+While serious complications normally only occur in those with severe mitral stenosis, the disease is progressive, so patients typically develop symptoms and complications over time.

 Medications can help in relieving symptoms and preventing complications with stenosis of the mitral valve, but the majority of patients will at some point require surgical correction.